A Guide to the Constantia Wine Bus

 If you’re staying in central Cape Town, then it’s super easy to get to Constantia and back in a day, and the bus means that you don’t need to worry about appointing a designated driver.
 This is a great tourist activity, but it’s also just a really fun day out if you live in the city.

-Constantia is known for its cool climate wines and its even home to South Africa’s oldest winery, which you can visit on the wine bus.
-You just can’t help but be wowed by the beautiful buildings, rolling hills, and gorgeous vineyards.
+Constantia is known for its cool climate wines and its even home to South Africa’s oldest winery.
+You just can’t help but be wowed by the beautiful buildings, rolling hills, and gorgeous vineyards here!
+I love wine tasting in the sunshine but it’s a year-round activity, so this is something that you can just as easily enjoy during the winter (but make sure to bring a jacket).

 Where is Constantia?

-To be honest, as a single childfree woman, I’ve only ever gone to Constantia to drink wine.
-It’s what draws most tourists over this side of the mountain.
+To be honest, I’ve only ever gone to Constantia to drink wine.
+It’s what draws most tourists over this side of the mountain!

 Who operates the wine bus?